 American technology giant Microsoft Corporation has unveiled a plan to set up a technology development centre in Kenya.

-Speaking at a meeting hosted by President Uhuru Kenyatta at State House Nairobi today, top executives of Microsoft led by Vice President for Gaming Phil Spencer said the Africa Development Centre will serve Eastern Africa.
+Speaking at a meeting hosted by President Uhuru Kenyatta at State House Nairobi on Monday, top executives of Microsoft led by Vice President for Gaming Phil Spencer said the Africa Development Centre will serve the Eastern Africa region.

-He said the technology centre, the seventh globally, will not only be the corporation’s gateway to the region, but will also carry huge potential for jobs and business opportunities for tech-savvy Kenyan youths in the various ICT specialisations.
+The technology centre, the seventh globally, will not only be the corporation’s gateway to the region, but carries huge potential for jobs and business opportunities for tech-savvy Kenyan youth in the various ICT specializations.

-According to Mr Spencer, the corporation will soon absorb 100 local engineers, vacancies that were announced in March.
+Mr Spencer said, as a start, the corporation will soon absorb 100 local engineers, vacancies that were announced in March.

 “You can count on my 100 per cent support.
-I want this to be a transparent partnership that benefits Microsoft and Kenyans.
-We want you to make Kenya your African home," he said.
+I want this to be a transparent partnership that benefits Microsoft and Kenyans greatly.
+We want you to make Kenya your African home," President Kenyatta said.